Quantitative cone-beam CT reconstruction with polyenergetic scatter model fusion: Validation from Real Data

 Table~\ref{tab4:cirs_reference} shows material information for the tissue inserts in the phantom.
 Of particular interest is the relative electron densities $\rho_e$, since these will act as the ground truths against which to compare our quantitative estimates.
 To calculate the estimates from the reconstructions, we took the mean value from a circular region of radius 1 cm of each insert.
 Both the body of the phantom and the central left and right inserts are manufactured from `water equivalent' resin.
 Since we are pursuing the quantitatively accurate estimation of soft tissues, we have not evaluated these.
 However, since we would like to investigate the shading effect of scatter on homogeneous slabs, we do assess the deviation with the body structure.

 Reconstructions from the insert phantom are shown in Figure~\ref{fig:cirs_insert_recon}.
-To supplement this, we have also plotted a line profile horizontally through their centres in Figure~\ref{fig4:cirs_profile}.
+To supplement this, we have also plotted a line profile horizontally through their centers in Figure~\ref{fig4:cirs_profile}.
 From observation, all three methods produce similar reconstructions.
-In the case of no estimate in Figure~\ref{fig:cirs_insert_recon}a, there is a visible shading towards the centre of the object also visible in its profile, which is very typical of a scatter artefact.
-Whilst both the Pre-fASKS and PolySKS compensate for this, PolySKS appears to generate more of a uniform slab estimation, with the former producing a raised estimate at the centre and edges of the profile in Figure~\ref{fig4:cirs_profile}.
+In the case of no estimate in Figure~\ref{fig:cirs_insert_recon}a, there is a visible shading towards the center of the object also visible in its profile, which is very typical of a scatter artifact.
+Whilst both the Pre-fASKS and PolySKS compensate for this, PolySKS appears to generate more of a uniform slab estimation, with the former producing a raised estimate at the center and edges of the profile in Figure~\ref{fig4:cirs_profile}.
 This overestimation is likely caused by overestimating scatter, perhaps arising the thinness of the phantom.

 Table~\ref{tab:cirs_results} then shows the quantitative analysis of the reconstructions.
 It is clear that Pre-fASKS produces an overestimation of the electron densities across the board, which in many cases represents a worse performance than from no estimate.
 PolySKS on the other hand performs very well in most cases, having an error within the stated material manufacturing tolerance of 1\%, with the exception of the breast and bone materials.
 Although it may appear disconcerting that the no estimate has the most accurate performance in the bone and breast cases, we note that these are still overestimations.
 Since in reality there will be some non-zero scatter behind these structures, and the addition of any scatter compensation will raise the estimation of density, it is unsurprising that both Pre-fASKS and PolySKS overestimate this further, so we suggest this is unlikely arising from a deficit in scatter estimation.
 Possible causes for the discrepancy may be inaccurate spectrum modelling or effects from objects outside the field of view such as the couch.